 The recommended tyre pressure is not necessarily the same for the front and rear tyres.
 It is important however to make sure that both tyres on the same axle are inflated to the same pressure.

 In some cases you should slightly increase your tyre pressures:

 - If you are towing a trailer or a caravan, increase the pressure of your rear tyres by 7 to 12 PSI (0.5 to 0.8 bars).

 - In the winter, add 3 PSI (0.2 bars) to the recommended pressure in order to compensate for the reduction in pressure in the cold.

 Remember to check your tyre pressure at least once a month and before you go on any long journeys.
 You can do this at any petrol station with an air pressure gauge or at home if you have the right equipment (tyre pressure gauge, compressor or foot pump).

-If you see any signs of abnormal wear on your tyres or detect any vibrations when driving it is likely that your tyres are incorrectly inflated: in this case check the pressure more often.
+If you see any signs of abnormal wear on your tyres or detect any vibrations when driving it may be that your tyres are incorrectly inflated, in this case you should check the pressure more often.

 Remember to check the pressure of your spare tyre!